owtf/ptp/docs/source/gettingstarted.rst

 .. warning::

-    PTP relies on the fact that the supported tools are following `semantic version <http://semver.org/>`_ (except observed otherwise).
-In other words, when the supported tools increment their MINOR version and/or their PATCH version, they do not break compatibility with the previous version.
+    Since v0.4, PTP relies on the fact that the supported tools are following `semantic version <http://semver.org/>`_ (except observed otherwise).
+In other words, as long as the tool doesn't update its MAJOR version, PTP will assume that it can parse its report, reducing the maintenance cost on our side.

-    Based on that fact, PTP supposes that it supports all version of a tool, as long as the MAJOR version has not been incremented (or an issue is created to report a broken support).
-We might change our mind if it appears that the supported tools keep breaking their backward-compatibility.

 ============
 Installation